-The dual problem (2) has $k \cdot l$ variables and l of them are always zero.
-The number of variables is too large in practical problems and consequently it is very difficult to solve the dual quadratic problem directly.
+To employ kernel functions [8] into non-linear classification rules $f_m(x)$ , one has to formulate a dual form of the multi-class SVM decision (1) which is defined in [8, 9].
+This dual problem has $k \cdot l$ variables which is too large in practical problems and consequently it is very difficult to solve the dual quadratic problem directly.
 There is a solution which employs a decomposition method and solves series of smaller quadratic problems.
-However, the constraints of the problem (2) are too complicated to allow direct use of efficient decomposition methods developed for dichotomic decision problems, e.g., the Sequential Minimal Optimizer (SMO) algorithm [6].
+However, the constraints of the dual problem are too complicated to allow direct use of efficient decomposition methods developed for dichotomic decision problems, e.g., the Sequential Minimal Optimizer (SMO) algorithm [6].

 We propose (i) to modify slightly the original problem (1) by adding the term $(1/2) \sum{m \in K} b_m^2$ to the objective function, and (ii) to transform the modified problem to the single-class SVM problem which is considerably simpler than the previous formulation.
 Efficient algorithms can be used to solve the new problem.
 Moreover, the proposed transformation can be performed by the properly defined kernel function only.
 The addition of the (1/2) b term in the objective function was suggested by Mangasarian [5] for the dichotomic problem.
 Solutions of the modified problem mostly coincides with the solutions of the original problem [5].
 The following section describes proposed approach in details.

-2 From multi-class SVM to single-class SVM
+2. From multi-class SVM to single-class SVM